IsaacGemal/PythonStructuralSolver/README.md

 It's adapted from a college MATLAB assignment I did a few years back (though quite frankly I have no idea how it works now).

-Translated from Matlab to Python with tremendous help from of GPT-4 because matlab code is just not fun or easy to work with.
+Translated from Matlab to Python with tremendous help from GPT-4 because matlab code is just not fun or easy to work with.